 - San Francisco Chronicle, Carleton Watkins, photographer of the West, the focus of Tyler Green’s new book, by Emma Heath, October 22, 2018.

-- Los Angeles Times, Review: ‘Carleton Watkins: Making the West American’ sheds light on the photographer who artfully captured early California, by Christopher Knight, September 26, 2018.
+- Review: Los Angeles Times, Review: ‘Carleton Watkins: Making the West American’ sheds light on the photographer who artfully captured early California, by Christopher Knight, September 26, 2018.

 - Places Journal, Yosemite and the Future of the National Park, by Tyler Green, December, 2017.